sparcedge/turbinedb/README.md

-Turbine Blade
+Turbine DB
 =============

-Scala code base for the turbine blade, which is a standalone binary that caches and handles queries submitted via standard in.
+Scala code base for the turbine database, which is a low latency time series database.

 Prerequisites
 ------------